royragsdale/picoCTF-legacy/README.md

 # picoCTF

 The picoCTF platform is the infrastructure which is used to run [picoCTF](https://picoctf.com/).

 The platform is designed to be easily adapted to other CTF or programming competitions.
 Additional documentation can be found on the [wiki](https://github.com/picoCTF/picoCTF/wiki).

 ## Quick Start

+The following steps will use [Vagrant](https://www.vagrantup.com/) to get you  quickly up and running with the picoCTF platform by deploying the code base to two local virtual machines.

 1. `git clone https://github.com/picoCTF/picoCTF.git`
 2. `cd picoCTF`
 3. `vagrant up`